Call/Text: (410) 905-2743

 Yes.
 Your TAWS career coach helps you schedule your courses around your work opportunities, academics, and career aspirations.

 Do I have to go to school everyday?

 Complete the application online.
 The clickthrough link is available at the bottom of this page.

 Yes, all courses for credits result in grades.

 What about college?

 Many, but not all, TAWS students go to college.
-TAWS students can take college courses and earn college credit tuition free at Montgomery College and UMUC when it fits within the student’s schedule.
+TAWS students can take college courses and earn college credit tuition free at Montgomery College and UMGC when it fits within the student’s schedule.

 Can TAWS help me find a job?

 Applicants must have a job already to apply.
 However, TAWS links students and employers through its network that can expand job opportunities, including apprenticeships, for you.

 No, TAWS helps its students balance their jobs and high school completion.
 However, through the TranZed Apprenticeship Services (TAS), TAWS also helps students apply for apprenticeships.